Problem-based learning is a technique of learning where the students learn about the subjects through conceptual problem solving mechanisms.

 3. At the beginning of the learning process, problems are given to the students in the form of PBL intentionally.

-4. Problem based learning should support studying through teamwork and that it should be alliance friendly, that is, the problem should be studied in such a manner that each aspect of the question should be divided among the team, so that everyone can gain from it.
+4. Problem based learning should support studying through effective teamwork and that it should be alliance friendly, that is, the problem should be studied in such a manner that each aspect of the question should be divided among the team, so that everyone can gain from it.

 5. The teacher becomes a coordinator who acts as a supervisor, a source guide and becomes an advisor for the students.